akilan-g/akilan-g/README.md

 - 👋 Hi, I’m @akilan-g
 - 👀 I’m interested in Electric vehicles, Uncrewed and Autonomous Systems and also open minded to any other areas if interesting
-- 🌱 I’m currently work on Electric sports and hyper cars professionaly and on Autonomous Systems as hobby
+- 🌱 I’m currently working on Electric sports and hyper cars professionaly and on Autonomous Systems as hobby
 - 📎 I’m looking for interesting and cool contributors and collabrators all around the globe
 - 💞️ I like to travel around the globe and work with people and teams.
 So, let's work together and do a meaningful impact on real world and have fun irl/virtual while doing it.
 <!---